minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 family members who are employed in the industry @griers.
 PACs represent corporate or labor interests @Weschle_2022a.
 The Citizens United v.
-FEC ruling affirmed that both natural and legal persons—individuals and corporations—possess equivalent rights to spend on U.S. congressional campaigns
+FEC ruling affirmed that both natural and legal persons—individuals and corporations—possess equivalent rights to spend on US congressional campaigns
 @foreman[p.194].
 This decision ultimately allowed for unlimited independent expenditures related to elections#footnote(
   "United States Citizens United v.
 Federal Election Commission, January 21, 2010",